capsulephp/di/README.md

     what you deserve.)

-- **Invocation injection.** Also called method-call injection or action injection, this seems outside the scope of a DI/IOC system.
+- **Invocation injection.** Also called method-call injection or action injection, I think this feature lies outside the scope of a DI/IOC system.

-- **Tagging.** This too strikes me as being a little outside the scope of a DI/IOC system.
+- **Tagging.** I am ambivalent toward tagging; while I think it is little outside the scope of a DI/IOC system, I can see where others might find it useful.
+Perhaps a future version of Capsule may include it.

 These missing features may be deal-breakers for some developers, in which case they have hundreds of autowiring and non-autowiring DI/IOC systems to choose